Skiiney/animo-bot/README.md

 # animo-bot

-Animo-bot is a Twitter bot that posts some gif and some images based on the color pallete.
+[Animo Bot](https://Twitter.com) is a Twitter bot that posts some gifs and some images based on the color pallete.